 Moreover, the median national salary for the profession was reported at $98,350 in 2017.
 However, in New York State, the median salary was $136,770 for health care managers in 2017, according to the United States Department of Labor.

 How to Apply

 To be eligible for admission consideration, you must have a baccalaureate degree from an accredited institution of higher learning.
 We do not require a particular major, though we do require a minimum GPA of 3.0.
 We do not need GRE or GMAT scores.
 Admission to the program is very competitive and considers a range of factors attesting to your professional preparedness.
 The baccalaureate and GPA requirements, in themselves, do not guarantee admission.

 In addition, you must provide the following:

-- Completed application form, including all required demographic information
+- Completed application form, including all required demographic and education information

 - Current curriculum vitae or resume

 - Official transcripts for all programs from where a degree was earned